WiseEngineering/crispy-web/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Graphql codegen

+Once the graphql schema was changed you need to generate new types.
+For this you'd need to do a few things:
+- deploy crispy-api branch with new schema
+- run `yarn run graphql-codegen`

+Also you can generate new types with local environment:
+- in `codegen.yml` change shema link to local
+- add `NODE_TLS_REJECT_UNAUTHORIZED=0` flag to yarn `graphql-codegen` command
+- run `yarn run graphql-codegen`

 ## CONTRIBUTING

 Contributions are always welcome, no matter how large or small